cmaureir/progra-alma/lectures/week4/lecture13.rst

 The advantages of using modules are:

-* The functions and variables must be defined only once, and then can be used in many programs, without the need to rewrite the code;
+* The functions and variables are defined only once and then can be used in many programs, without the need to rewrite the code;
-* allows a program can be organized in several logic sections, each placed in separate file,
+* allows a program to be organized in several logic sections, each placed in separate files,
 * make it easier to share components with other developers.

 Python comes with many modules ready to be used.
-Besides, it is possible download from Internet and install modules practically to do anything.
+Besides, it is possible to download modules from Internet and install them to do practically anything.
-Finally, we will learn to create ours own modules.
+Finally, we will learn to create our own modules.

 Modules from Python
 ~~~~~~~~~~~~~~~~~~~

 These are some of the standard modules of Python,
-can be used from any program.
+which can be used from any program.

 The math_ module contains mathematical functions and constants::